-Because we track our inflow/outflow data at the end of each month, we were able to go back to 2020 as well and provide this monthly number.
+Because we track our inflow/outflow data at the end of each month, we were able to go back to 2021 and provide this monthly number.
 This monthly breakdown wasn't included last year so we couldn't add it in during the last report.
+We set the target by looking at the average monthly eviction rate over this past year and set it at 50% of that number.